jtydhr88/sd-3dmodel-loader/doc/settings_from_page.md

 # Settings from page
-There are some panels and several buttons on the page:
+There are some panels and several buttons on the right of page:
-2. Scene - control the canvas properties, list the objects in the scene
+1. Scene - control the canvas properties, list the objects in the scene
    1. click **Refresh Scene Tree** if there is nothing
    2. click **Scene** - to show up background color picker
    ![sceneColor.png](images/settingsFromPage/sceneColor.png)